Bruna-Portilho/BP-Rossmann-Sales-Model/README.md

 # BP-Rossmann-Sales-Model
-This is a sales prediction machine learning project
+This is a sales prediction machine learning project for Rossmann Drug Stores

 ![sales-prediction-social-media](https://user-images.githubusercontent.com/85244180/135611366-dbfb5c66-91fc-4922-ba8e-836b1703b284.png)
 # Business problem
 The CFO of Rossmann Drug Stores requested a sales predction for each store for the next six weeks in order to define a budget for stores renovation.
 The current prediction was not satisfactory as there were several inconsistencies.
 In this context, I developed a machine learning model in order to provide more accurately forecast store sales.